convox/installer/gcp/README.md

 - Clone this repository and switch to the directory containing this `README`
 - Run `terraform init`
+- Run `terraform apply -target module.system.module.project` to enable necessary services in your project
 - Run `terraform apply`

 ## Convox CLI Setup